gongminmin/NanoRtti/README.md

 ## License

-NanoRtti is distributed under the terms of MIT License.
+NanoRtti is distributed under the terms of MIT license.
 See [LICENSE](LICENSE) for details.